Metropolis-nexus/Stalwart-Setup/README.md

 - System
     - Save & Reload without any change
     - Change `store.*` to `*`.
 Delete the of the local settings.
 Hit "Save & Reload" again
 - Click on listeners.
 Then click on system again.
-You may see that the local settings get repopulated below `*`.
+You may see that the local settings got repopulated below `*`.
 Delete all of them and hit "Save & Reload" yet again.

 Your `config.toml` should now look like this:

 ![Config2](Config2.png)

-This means that it will start reading from/writing to `config.toml` properly.
+This means that it will start reading from and writing to `config.toml` properly.

 - Add the following at the end of `/srv/stalwart/stalwart/etc/config.toml`: